-By learning about Self-Determination Theory, we can seek to understand what motivates individuals to behave in certain ways and participate in certain activities (such as sports).
+By learning about Self-Determination Theory, we can deepen our understanding of human behavior, and thereby understand what gives individuals the intrinsic motivation to behave in certain ways and participate in certain activities (such as sports).

-In the context of coaching, Self-Determination Theory can guide us on what makes great sporting experiences, and how we can create environments in which participants are self-motivated to learn.
+In the context of coaching, Self-Determination Theory can guide us on what makes great sporting experiences, and how we can create environments in which participants are intrinsically motivated to learn.

-According to Self-Determination Theory, the three psychological needs that all people possess are relatedness, competence, and autonomy.
-When we’re placed in an environment where these needs are fulfilled, our intrinsic motivation to operate within that environment will be higher.
-Understanding these needs is the first step towards making Self-Determination Theory a useful framework for our own coaching.
+According to Self-Determination Theory, the three basic psychological needs that all people possess are relatedness, competence, and autonomy.
+When we’re placed in an environment where these needs are fulfilled, we develop a self-motivation to engage; our intrinsic motivation to operate within that environment will be higher.
+Understanding these basic needs is the first step towards making Self-Determination Theory a useful framework for our own coaching.

-In the field of psychology, it’s largely agreed that competence is fundamental to our motivation and sense of wellness.
-“To feel effective in your environment, it’s very, very important to have some sense of mastery of the things that matter to you,” says Ryan.
+Competence is another fundamental component of Self-Determination Theory.
+In the field of psychology, it’s largely agreed that perceived competence is fundamental to our intrinsic motivation and sense of psychological well-being.
+“To feel effective in your environment, it’s very, very important to have some sense of mastery of the things that matter to you,” explains Ryan.

-According to Ryan, autonomy is the most essential of our psychological needs: “It refers to behaviour that is self-endorsed — that you agree with and find congruent within yourself.
-Autonomy means that you feel self-initiating.
+According to Ryan, autonomy is the most essential of our psychological needs, and therefore integral to the principles of Self-Determination Theory: “It refers to human behavior that is self-endorsed — that you agree with and find congruent within yourself.
+Autonomous motivation means that you feel self-initiating.
 And when you’re fully-autonomous, you’re whole-heartedly behind the thing that you’re doing.”

-Naturally, this enthusiasm helps participants to be more engaged in their activity and, in turn, to experience better outcomes.
+Naturally, autonomous motivation, and the enthusiasm it engenders, helps participants to be more engaged in their activity and, in turn, to experience better outcomes.
+This is why autonomy supportive environments are so highly regarded across numerous fields of pedagogy — not only coaching.
 “It’s because of that whole-heartedness,” explains Ryan.
-“Performance tends to be better when you’re acting out of autonomous motives.”
+“Performance tends to be better when you’re autonomously motivated.”